bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 Implementations must evaluate permissions against webhook events themselves as well as the API's HTTP endpoints.
 A basic implementation may enumerate Flows and Sources a user has access to when creating/updating the webhook and use this to filter events.
 This approach is strongly discouraged as permissions may change over time.
-It is recommended that implementations assess permissions on a per-event basis, and cache this information as necessary in their internal implementation.
+It is recommended that implementations assess permissions on a per-event basis, and cache this information (with an appropriately short cache expiry time) in their internal implementation.

 ### Permissions propagation